Payment Processing Agreements: Key Provisions for Retailers, Banks, and Payment Processors

 Recording of a 90-minute CLE video webinar with Q&A

 This CLE course will provide counsel with the tools to understand and negotiate payment processing agreements (PPAs).
-The panelist will break down the many layers in accepting and processing payments from major card networks down through banks, third-party payment processors, sales channels, and merchants, and provide an understanding of the roles and legal responsibilities of each party on issues relating to regulatory compliance, card network compliance, data security, confidentiality, exclusivity, indemnification, fee structures, discount rates, interchange, and reserves.
+The panel will break down the many layers in accepting and processing payments from major card networks down through banks, third-party payment processors, sales channels, and merchants, as well as provide an understanding of the roles and legal responsibilities of each party on issues relating to regulatory compliance, card network compliance, data security, confidentiality, exclusivity, indemnification, fee structures, discount rates, interchange, and reserves.

 - Payment processing agreements: understanding the parties and their roles

 - Standard provisions: what you should expect to see in a PPA

 - Regulatory compliance

 - Card network compliance